opyate/opyate.github.io-src/content/longform/∞/truths.md

 - Build upon what came before.
 - [S-expressions](https://en.wikipedia.org/wiki/S-expression) is the good way to program.
 - Don't use [silos](https://en.wikipedia.org/wiki/Information_silo), unless it's your own silo.
-- Invest in a good bed, good shoes and merino whool shirts without scratchy labels.
+- Invest in a good bed, good shoes and merino wool shirts without scratchy labels.
 - Get a tailored mix of micro-nutrients.
 - Move as often as possible.
 Movement through space is good, like jogging.
 - Read varied good books often.